 Adequate clinical services have yet to be established in the majority of African countries, where childhood cancer survival rates vary from 8.1% to 30.3%.
 The aim of this review is to describe the landscape of pediatric oncology trials in Africa, identify challenges, and offer future opportunities for research collaborations.

-Author: Jaques van Heerden et al
+Authors: Jaques van Heerden et al

 Read this paper to see how centres participating in CANCaReAfrica & SIOP, SIOP Africa, World Health Organization Global Initiative for Childhood Cancer (WHOGICC) & other partners are working together to build a better future for children with cancer in Africa.

-Author: Inam Chitsike et al
+Authors: Inam Chitsike et al

 Baseline status of paediatric oncology in ten low-income or midincome countries receiving My Child Matters support: a descriptive study